mart1n-xyz/NFTcrypt/README.md

 - [kanpai.finance](http://kanpai.finance/)

 ### Main features
-- register you encryption key in a public registry
+- register your encryption key in a public registry
 - mint ERC721 NFT with IPFS stored metadata and encrypted secret
 - offer this NFT for sale / buy other NFTs
 - reencrypt the secret with buyer's encryption key to receal the secret